Geogrids

 A geogrid consists of a 2-dimensional arrangement of integrally connected tensile elements or ribs that form a grid or net-like structure, usually supplied in roll form.
 Manufactured from polymers, geogrids are classed as geosynthetic products; this is a broad product classification that includes geotextiles and geomembranes alongside other minor categories.

 Tensar geogrids are typically manufactured from oriented high-density polyethylene (HDPE) or polypropylene (PP) for durability, stiffness and strength.
 The junctions between ribs are integrally formed giving them high strength and structural stability.
+The design quality and effectiveness of Tensar geogrids has made them the go-to solution for local authorities in the UK and around the world.

 What are geogrids used for?